Brown-University-Library/eaccpf-indexer/README.md

 The tool is run from the command line.
 Starting at the seed page or pages, it will visit all pages within the seed domain that are linked to that starting page.
-Where an HTML page provides an EACCPF alternate representation, the crawler will fetch, parse and transform the EACCPF document into a Solr Input Document, then insert the record into Solr.
-In addition, the crawler can generate a report on the quality of the EACCPF that is indexed.
+Where an HTML page provides an EAC-CPF alternate representation, the crawler will fetch, parse and transform the EAC-CPF document into a Solr Input Document, then insert the record into Solr.
+In addition, the crawler can generate a report on the quality of the EAC-CPF that is indexed.

  > python indexer.py config [OPTIONS]
  >
  > --analyze    Analyze EAC-CPF for quality indicators and generate an HTML report
  > --clean      Clean input files of common errors before further processing
  > --crawl      Crawl file system or web site for metadata files
  > --infer      Infer concepts, entities, locations from free text fields